saxenam06/Velocity_control/README.md

 The performance is shown below for some test datasets which were not seen during training.
 In most of the cases as below, its observed that the trained DDPG RL policy fits very closely to the optimal policy solved by MPC.

+The architecture is changed as compared to the architecture in the original repository.
+Two hidden layers of 30 Neurons each with ReLU activation function are used for all Actor-Critic Evaluation & Target Networks to achieve the below performance.
+Collision avoidance guidance is activated and TTC is kept same.

 LV--> Leading Vehicle <br/>
 SV--> Simulated Vehicle/ FOllower Vehicle <br/>
 RL--> using DDPG Reinforcement Learning <br/>